Morgan Aero 8: Plus 8 Speedster (2014)

 This special edition of the Plus 8 is intended to look like a traditional cafe racer.
-The changes were simple bodywork and paint options however it did provide a very neat style.
-The minimal aero screens similar to those on Caterhams along with the broad stance of the car make it look very long and low on the road.
-In addition a new alloy wheel was added, this was made to look like a traditional plain steel wheel.
+The changes were simple bodywork and paint options.
+It features minimal aero screens, similar to those found on Caterhams.
+In addition, a new alloy wheel was added, was made to look like a traditional plain steel wheel.
 Other options offered were bonnet straps and bright contrasting external trim colours.

-It was possible to spec a Speedster with the normal Plus 8 windscreen and a few were converted however the small reduction in usability that the Speedster had over a Plus 8 were always going to be celebrated by the eccentric Morgan community and the car gained very positive reviews.
+It was possible to spec a Speedster with the normal Plus 8 windscreen, and a few were converted, however, the small reduction in usability that the Speedster had over a Plus 8 were always going to be celebrated by the eccentric Morgan community and the car gained very positive reviews.